SamsungInternet/OneUI-Web/getting-started/accessibility.md

 - Vision

-Creating customizable themes that are accesible and helps user with vision problems like colorblind.
+Creating customizable themes that are accesible and helps user with vision problems like color blindness.

 - Navigation